nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your CookHub.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar cookhub.jar` command to run the application.<br>

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <img src="images/UiInWindows.png" width=500 height=400>
-6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-   Some example commands you can try:
+   To get you familiarised, here are some example commands you can try:

-   * `add t/Watermelon juice d/Quick and easy watermelon juice i/Watermelon, 3, Slices, 0.10 s/Juice the watermelon` : Add a new recipe titled `Watermelon juice` that has a description `Quick and easy watermelon juice`, an ingredient of `One watermelon`, and a step of `Juice the watermelon`
+   * `add t/Watermelon juice d/Quick and easy watermelon juice i/Watermelon, 3, Slices, 0.10 s/Juice the watermelon` : Add a new recipe titled `Watermelon juice` that has a description `Quick and easy watermelon juice`, an ingredient of `Watermelon, 3, Slices, 0.10`, and a step of `Juice the watermelon`
    * `delete 1 ` : Delete a recipe at index 1
    * `list` : Lists all recipes
    * `exit`: Exits the app